Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

     As we can see, there are two user-determined types involved, `r` and `a` that are already introduced above. `a` is for reporting a result value to `yyLex` and hence `yacc`, and `r` is for the final return value from `analyzer`.

-We can use `Return r` to stop `anyalyzer` and exit immediately with the return value of `r` before reaching the end of stream.
-The `Accept` is used to accept the current match and report an `a` to `yyLex`, blocking further rules from matching their patterns. `Reject` just passes control over to the next matched action of having an associated pattern matched.
-(See the details
+    We can use `Return r` to stop `anyalyzer` and exit immediately with the return value of `r` even before reaching the end of stream.
+The `Accept` is used to accept the current match and report an `a` to `yyLex`, blocking next rules from matching their patterns. `Reject` just passes the control over to the next rules to give the possiblity for match (See the details
     [below](https://github.com/dzchoi/Real-time-Lex/blob/master/README.md#details-about-matching-rules).)
     Note that the `action` functions and `yacc` function run under the same shared monad `m`, which means they can interact with each other through the monad.
 To make it